ENG

 However, it is not possible to change the option regarding the sale of electricity generated by the PV system in the following cases:

-c) where on site there is more than one PV system installed and each connected with a different feed-in tariff and its own dedicated meter, it will be only possible to change the option of a PV system installed on account intended for the consumption electricity from the grid.
+c) where on site there is more than one PV system installed and each connected with a different feed-in tariff and its own dedicated meter, it will be only possible to change the option of a PV system installed and associated with an account intended for the consumption electricity from the grid.

 d) where the site administrator, example in the case of a PV installed on an INDIS site, and when the entity administering public industrial parks (INDIS), has specifically made a condition that the generation shall be for own consumption first.